GitusB/podman-multipass/README.md

  ## Scripts

  * setup.sh     - Run all the scripts below....
  *  install.sh   - Optional script to install packages
- *
+ *  multipass.sh - create the multipadd instance
+ *  podman.sh    - create the podman connections
+ * purge.sh      - remove all of the above Usage purge.sh instance_name